 Many bright, capable, intelligent, hardworking, and successful people share a “dirty little secret:”

 Deep down, they feel like they are not enough, that they don't fit in.
-Maybe they even feel like complete frauds and know that someone will find them out at any minute.
+Maybe these beautiful people even feel like complete frauds and know that someone will find them out at any minute.

-This particular type of Visibility Block is called Impostor Syndrome, and it impacts over 70% of the population and can stop you and your business in its tracks.
+This type of Visibility Block is Impostor Syndrome and impacts over 70% of the population.
+It can stop you and your business in its tracks.

 Here's What We're Covering